OriolFilter/Elphelt/ComboStructure/Golden_IK/README.md

 ## CH Sniper

-We can get shit from CH Sniper, I'm lazy and will be skipping that (for now)
+We can get things from CH Sniper, I'm lazy and will be skipping that (for now)

 # General Routes